afeldman/Nishimura/README.md

 1. build the package
 2. send the package to the compiler or use the local installation
 3. If the compile process was successfull, then install the package, otherwise break the installation process and give back the error message
-4. install the package to a local diectory (./vendor) or global in **Makoto** global folder
+4. install the package to a local diectory (./vendor) or global in *NISHIMURA_HOME* folder

-If a name is given for this project, then in the first step is the local **Makoto** folder checked and if the project is not available on the local computer, then the package server **Hoffmann** is utilized.
+If a name is given for this project, then in the first step is the local *NISHIMURA_HOME* folder checked and if the project is not available on the local computer, then the package server **Hoffmann** is utilized.
 If a version is set, then the system trys to install the requested version.
 Otherwise the system allways install the latest version.

 ### push